Our Approach

 And we also offer a full reactive media service - responding to incoming media inquiries, ensuring that they are answered accurately, factually and timeously, reflecting the Council’s position.

-Our Team provides public relations services for the Ayrshire Growth Deal, Ayrshire Regional Economic Strategy and the 5G Innovation Regions programme, which includes writing partnership press releases, organising media calls, event and conference support, social media content including videography and photography and copywriting for brochures and web.
+Our Team provides public relations services for the Ayrshire Growth Deal, Ayrshire Regional Economic Strategy and the shared Economic Development Service, which includes writing partnership press releases, organising media calls, event and conference support, social media content including videography and photography and copywriting for brochures and web.

 VIP Visits and Corporate Events